Threat Education

 Lateral Movement and Reconnaissance

 Modern ransomware operators don't immediately encrypt systems.
-They spend days or weeks exploring your network to:
+They spend days or weeks exploring your network, contributing to the average 241 days it takes to detect a breach.

 Data Exfiltration

 Before deploying ransomware, attackers increasingly steal your data.
-This "double extortion" tactic means that even if you restore from backups, criminals can threaten to release sensitive customer information, financial records, or trade secrets unless you pay.
+This "double extortion" tactic means that even if you restore from backups, criminals can threaten to release sensitive information.

 Encryption and Ransom Demand

-Only after thoroughly compromising your environment do attackers deploy the encryption payload, typically targeting:
+Only after thoroughly compromising your environment do attackers deploy the encryption payload.
+They target file servers, databases, employee workstations, cloud-synced data, and email systems.

 Why Small Businesses Are Vulnerable